 Check here first for program announcements and news.

-- All Single-Walled Steel Tanks (SWSTs) still in the ground at Massachusetts facilities had to be removed or permanently closed in-place by August 7, 2017.
+- Any Single-Walled Steel Tanks (SWSTs) remaining in the ground at Massachusetts facilities need to be removed or permanently closed in-place no later than July 1, 2018.
+See Additional Resources below to learn more.

 - Until further notice, MassDEP will not enforce: